 Excerpted from “People Who Make Constant Demands of God Are the Least Reasonable People” in Records of Christ’s Talks

 What notions are there within your heart that govern your behavior?
 When something happens to you that is not to your liking, these notions naturally appear, and make you complain to God, argue and compete with God, and they bring about a rapid transformation in your relationship with God: You suddenly go from feeling you love God and are faithful to Him, and wanting to devote your whole life to Him, as you did at the start, to not wanting to be faithful to God, to not wanting to perform your duty, and you regret your belief in God, you regret having chosen this path, and even complain about being chosen by God.
 What notions are able to suddenly cause such a major change in your relationship with God?
 (When God arranges a situation to test me, and I feel there is a chance I might have no outcome, I form notions about God.
 I feel that as long as I do not forsake God in my faith, He will not abandon me.)
 That is one kind of notion.
 Do you often have such notions?
 What is your understanding of being abandoned by God?
 Believing that if God leaves you, God does not want you and will not save you, is a kind of notion.
 So how does such a notion come about?
 Does it come from your imagination, or does it have a basis?
 How do you know God gives you no outcome?
 Did God tell you personally?
 Such thoughts have been delineated by you, yes?
 Now you know that this is a notion; the key question is how to solve it.
 The simplest way is this: Since you know it is a notion, you must put it to one side and seek the truth, and see what God asks of you.
 When your own notions run contrary to what God asks, and you realize this but still cling to them, then you will have no entry into life; your stature is too poor.
-Furthermore, people are especially sensitive toward their own end and destination, and toward occasional adjustments of their duty and being replaced in their duty.
-Some people frequently jump to an erroneous conclusion about such things, thinking that as soon as they are replaced in their duty then they have no status anymore, or that God says He does not like or want them anymore, and so it’s over for them.
+Furthermore, people are especially sensitive toward their own end and destination, and toward adjustments of their duty and being replaced in their duty.
+Some people frequently jump to an erroneous conclusion about such things, thinking that as soon as they are replaced in their duty and they have no status anymore, or God says He does not like or want them anymore, then it is over for them.
 This is the conclusion they come to.
 They believe there is no point in believing in God, and believe that, since their end is set in stone and they are not wanted by God, there is no meaning to living.
 Others, hearing such thoughts, think them reasonable and dignified—but what kind of mentality is this, actually?
 It is rebelliousness against God, it is defeatism.
-What is the substance of their defeatism?
+What is the essence of their defeatism?
 It is ignorance of how God treats people.
 Does God know when people abandon themselves to despair?
 How does God treat such people?
 Some people say, “God has paid such a painstaking price for man, He has done much work in every person, and exerted much effort; it is not easy for God to choose and save a person.
 God will be so hurt if this person abandons themselves to despair, and will hope each day that they can pick themselves up.”
 This is the meaning on a superficial level, but in fact, it is also a notion of man.
 God takes a certain attitude toward such people: If you abandon yourself to despair and do not try to move forward, He says you can stay where you are if you want; He will not pressure you.
 If you say, “I still wish to perform the duty of a created being, to do all I can to practice as God asks, and to satisfy the will of God.
-I will do everything within my power and capabilities; I will not give up on what God asks of me,” God says that if you are willing to live in this way, then continue following, but you must do as God asks; the principles and standards demanded by God do not change.
+I will do everything within my power and capabilities; I will not give up on what God asks of me,” God says that if you are willing to live in this way, then continue following, but you must do as God asks; God’s standards of requirements and principles do not change.
 What do these words mean?
-They mean that only people can abandon themselves; God would never actively abandon someone.
-For anyone who is able to behold God, who can come before God and create a normal relationship with God, and who can ultimately be saved, this is not something that can be achieved after failing a single time, or being pruned and dealt with, or judged and chastised, a single time.
+They mean that only people can abandon themselves; God would never abandon someone.
+For anyone who is able to ultimately attain salvation and behold God, who creates a normal relationship with God, and who can come before God, this is not something that can be achieved after failing or being pruned and dealt with a single time, or after being judged and chastised a single time.
 Before Peter was made perfect, he was refined hundreds of times.
-Of those who remain after serving to the very end, there will not be one who has only experienced trials and refinement eight or ten times before making it to the end.
+Of those who remain after rendering service to the very end, there will not be one who has only experienced trials and refinement eight or ten times before making it to the end.
 Is this not the love of God?
 This is God’s attitude toward man.

 Excerpted from “Only by Resolving One’s Notions Can One Enter the Right Track of Believing in God (1)” in Records of Christ’s Talks